Hashtables

 Many strategies are known

-Details in Wikipedia's Hash table article.
+Find details in Wikipedia’s Hashtable article.

 Hashtables vs. Other Dictionary Implementations

-Hashtables are sometimes good because
+Hashtables are good because:

-Hashtables aren't always the best choice because
+Hashtables aren’t always the best choice because:

 More